When property ownership becomes complicated, clarity matters.

 That’s where we come in.

-A practical solution when co-owners reach a deadlock
+A practical way forward when co-owners reach a deadlock

 What happens when one co-owner wants out - and the other doesn’t?

-Even when everyone agrees the property should be sold, disagreements can still arise:
+Even when co-owners agree that a property should be sold, disagreements can still arise around:

 when to sell